McDonnell Douglas AV-8B Harrier II

 • Demonstrate the ability to deploy to and effectively operate from carriers, as well as other appropriate seagoing platforms, advanced bases, expeditionary airfields, and remote tactical landing sites.

-We would encourage you to explore this article as well: Explore the Best Beyond-Visual-Range Air-to-Air Missile
+We would encourage you to explore this article as well: Comprehensive Details of the F-35 Lightning II Aircraft

 The AV-8B’s role in Operation Desert Storm (1991) marked its expeditionary prowess.
 As the Marine Corps’ debut tactical strike platform in the theatre, it embraced various bases.
 Three squadrons, 60 aircraft strong, operated from an expeditionary airfield, while a 20-aircraft squadron was sea-based.
 AV-8Bs established bases as close as 35 nautical miles (40.22 miles) to Kuwait’s border, showcasing their frontline tactical strike capacity.
 Amid this, they achieved an impressive 3,380 sorties and 4,083 flight hours, with over 90% mission capability.
 Remarkably, their average turnaround time for ground war surge flights was just 23 minutes.